alex1701c/TmuxRunner/README.md

 The option "Show create options for partly matches" allows you to create a session even if any existing session starts with the query.
 This option is enabled in the screenshots (last run option in first two screenshots).

+Additionally this plugin supports tmuxinator by letting you create new sessions with parameters/options and attach to existing.
+You can also combine this with the terminal flags as explained above.

 ### Screenshots

 #### Simple command